 The United States Columbian Issue 1893 by A. A. Lauzon, 1942, 69 pages, card

-A Historical Catalog of U.S. Stamp Essays and Proofs by C. W. Brazer The Omaha, Trans-Mississippi issue, 1898 1939, 48 pages card $15.00
+A Historical Catalog of U.S. Stamp Essays and Proofs, The Omaha, Trans-Mississippi issue, 1898 by C. W. Brazer 1939, 48 pages card $15.00

 The Stamp Machines and Coiled Stamps by George P. Howard

-Encyclopedia of Plate Varieties on U.S. Bureau-Printed Postage Stamps by Loran C. French, detailed and extensively illustrated 1979, 337 pages, cloth, $45.00
+Encyclopedia of Plate Varieties on U.S. Bureau-Printed Postage Stamps by Loran C. French, detailed and extensively illustrated 1979, 337 pages, cloth, $72.50

 Color Sampling the Contract of 1890: Preparations for a New Series of U.S. Definitives by Rev. Stephen Knapp An article covering 23 pages in the 1990 APC book, SAMPLE stamps.
 1990, 188 pages, cloth $25.00

 U.S. Commemorative Stamps of the Twentieth Century by Max G. Johl The standard work on 20th century U.S. commemoratives.
-1947, two volumes, 356 and 382 pages, cloth[limited stock] $125.00 1947, two volumes, 356 and 382 pages, cloth, one copy only, small binding discoloration, $85.00

 U.S. Postage Stamps 1945-1952 by Sol Glass A fine continuation of the above Johl Commemorative set 1954, 280 pages, cloth, sold out

 U.S. Postage Stamps 1902 - 1935 by Max G. Johl Reprint contains most of Vol. 1 revised and Vol. 3 of the above.
 This volume covers the Regular Issues, the most useful part of the set.
-1976, 566 pages, cloth, $75.00
+1976, 566 pages, cloth, $85.00

-Types of the 2¢ and 3¢ Washington Series of 1912-21 by Diamond and Kenworth Circa 1960, 12 pages, card, SPA Handbook No. 4, limited stock, $8.50
+Types of the 2¢ and 3¢ Washington Series of 1912-21 by Diamond and Kenworth Circa 1960, 12 pages, card, SPA Handbook No. 4, limited stock, $9.50

 Guide for Identification of the Third Definitive Bureau Series, Franklin - Washington, US Postage Stamps of 1908-1921 by E. B. Henson The old fashioned way to do it, works fine, perhaps more background than some.
 1979, 52 pages, card